DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/passing_files_to_DCP.md

 ## File lists

 You can also simply pass a list of absolute file paths (not relative paths) with one file per row in `.txt` format.
-Note that file lists themselves do not associate metadata with file paths (in contrast to LoadData.csv files where you can enter any metadata columns you desire.)
-Therefore, you need to extract metadata for Distributed-CellProfiler to use for grouping by extracting metadata from file and folder names in the Metadata module in your CellProfiler pipeline.
-You can pass additional metadata to CellProfiler by `Add another extraction method`, setting the method to `Import from file` and setting Metadata file location to `Default Input Folder`.
+These must be the absolute paths that Distributed-CellProfiler will see, aka relative to the root of your bucket (which will be mounted as `/bucket`.

 ### Creating File Lists